Raga0074/Raga0074/README.md

 ## **Other**

-- 💬 Ask me about anything related about my interests I will be honoured to answer thy answer
+- 💬 Ask me about anything related to my interests I will be honoured to answer thy answer
-- 📫 How to reach me: Throght the Email would be more convinent
+- 📫 How to reach me: Throght the Email would be more convenient
-- ⚡ Fun fact: Penguins Can Fly and I have comppleted Elden Ring
+- ⚡ Fun fact: Penguins Can Fly and I have completed Elden Ring